 An important decision is the timing of surgery.
 We only operate in the active phase of the disease if there is ongoing visual loss despite maximal medical treatment.
 The reason it is best to avoid surgery during the active stage is that orbit surgery has the potential to increase existing inflammation and also given that the process is still ongoing things can still change after the surgery and thus further surgery may then again be required.

 Surgery is best performed in the inactive phase.
-Dr Wilcsek will discuss with you what is possible in terms of surgical outcome in order to plan the sequence of surgeries that are most likely to give you the best possible result.
+A/Prof Wilcsek will discuss with you what is possible in terms of surgical outcome in order to plan the sequence of surgeries that are most likely to give you the best possible result.

 This surgery is required by only a small percentage of patients with Thyroid Eye Disease and is not undertaken without due consideration of alternative options.
 The surgery is effective but as with all surgery there are risks involved although serious complications are rare.